Harvesting Instead of Mowing

-Out of 10 bare-root plants that we planted in this strawberry pot, about five are flourishing.
-However, a friend tells me that they may not bear fruit this year.
-While this is not a terrible thing, it’s a little disappointing.
 If you are considering growing strawberries, you might want to spend a few extra dollars to buy established strawberry plants.
-It’s not so expensive when you consider how much it could save in buying them over the summer.7)http://www.frugal-mama.com/2012/06/16-edible-plants-that-are-thriving-in-our-front-yard-garden-and-3-that-are-not/
+It’s not so expensive when you consider how much it could save in buying strawberries over the summer.https://www.frugal-mama.com/2012/06/16-edible-plants-that-are-thriving-in-our-front-yard-garden-and-3-that-are-not/

 You may also enjoy this BEAUTIFUL “Strawberry Jar“.

 Are you growing in your front yard?
 If so we’d love to know more about what you’re growing/grown.
 Feel free to share on the Facebook Page!